July 11, 2022

 In the permanent liquid phase method, liquid materials such as cemented carbides are added and flow into the open pores and cracks, further binding the materials together.

 By this powder sintering stage, the original sintering powder materials have now become a mostly solid form.
 In the final stage of permanent liquid phase sintering, more liquid and binder additive flows into any open cracks or pores, successfully binding together the packed mass.

 Filtration systems utilizing sintered metal media for gaseous, solid, and liquid separation have proved to be an efficient alternative to other separation techniques that can risk pressure peaks, heat, and harsh environments.
 Sintered metal is highly effective in eliminating particulates, provides a reputable efficiency, is easy to clean, and has a long life compared to leaf filters, filter bags, and plate and frame filters.

 Sintered porous metal media is a different material that shows a wide variety of definite flow and filtration properties.
 The ability to shape it, make it, and manage its porosity make it a versatile material for establishing any particular product or system solutions that include guidelines and also control of liquids as well as gases.
+Jintai can produce sintered porous metal filter elements of various materials and sizes, and can also be customized according to customer requirements.
+We select high-quality metal powder as raw materials and cooperate with strict technology to provide customers with high-quality products.
 Contact us today, and also, let's discuss exactly how we can help you fix your design engineering difficulties with a porous metal media solution.